pkunliu/Isotropic3D/README.md

 ## Quickstart

+1. Download `isotropic3d.ckpt` from https://huggingface.co/pkunliu/Isotropic3D to `ckpt/isotropic3d.ckpt`

-We use the configuration with soft-shading.
+2. We use the configuration with soft-shading.
 It would need an A100 GPU in most cases to compute normal.
+To generate 3D content, run:
 ```sh
 export PYTHONPATH=$PYTHONPATH:./isotropic
 python launch.py \